boreec/boreec.github.io/content/posts/devlog-0003.md

 As I mentioned in the previous post, Bevy upgraded to v0.13 with a lot of new features (and breaking changes).
-Since then, the v0.13.1 was released with its various fixes and several guides updated their documentation to cover the changes.
+Since then, the v0.13.1 was released with its various fixes and several guides updated their documentation accordingly.

 Hopefully, the code base did not need too much rework, it was mainly: